 An exploration of value issues and opportunities for further learning in the liberal arts and sciences.
 This course will focus on Christian perspectives in value questions which the student will confront in art, music, literature, economics, science, politics, and other related areas.
 Graduate students present and defend the results of their research on various assigned topics.

 The thesis for the Master of Arts in New Testament/Master of Divinity is written under the guidance of a faculty mentor and allows the student to do deeper research on a topic in his/her area of interest.
-The student is also examined on the topic by the committee which administers oral comprehensives.

 The events, teachings, and leading figures of the Reformation Movement from its beginning to 1800.
 Particular attention is given to separation from Catholicism, the development of various denominations, and the rise of the restoration plea.